What goes into building a brand strategy?

 This definition is short and sweet and a great example of oversimplification.
 This guide will help you understand the basics of crafting a brand strategy.
 Here are 10 categories your brand needs to define.
 Each brand strategy element will influence the other and a brand’s overall strategy.
 There are multiple levels of skill and execution in each of these categories.

-1. Ideal Customer
+1. Market Segment, Niche or Ideal Customer

 A customer persona (also known as a buyer persona) is a semi-fictional archetype that represents the key traits of a large audience segment based on the data you’ve collected from user research and web analytics.
 It gives you insight into how prospective customers think, behave and decide.